Javascript is turned off in your web browser. Please turn it on to take full advantage fo this site, then refresh the page.

 The B Reactor National Historic Landmark is the world's first full-scale plutonium production reactor and part of the Manhattan Project National Historical Park administered by the U.S. Department of Energy and the National Park Service.
 Tours offer more information about the people, events, science, and engineering that led to the creation of the atomic bombs that helped bring an end to World War II.

-2025 Tour Season Details
+Tour Details

 Web Links